laelbarlow/amoebae/README.md

 ```
     vim ~/.config/snakemake/slurm_amoebae/amoebae_cluster_config.yaml
 ```
-   - For clusters using the (SUN/Univa) Grid Engine job scheduler: Modify the cluster config file as necessary:
+   - For clusters using the [(SUN/Univa) Grid Engine job scheduler](https://aws-elb.univa.com/products/univa-grid-engine.php): Modify the cluster config file as necessary:
 ```
-    vim ~/.config/snakemake/sge/cluster.yaml
+    vim ~/.config/snakemake/sge_amoebae/cluster.yaml
 ```

-5. Verify the workflow definition, and generate a diagram of steps in the workflow.
+5. Execute one workflow step to verify the workflow definition and cluster profile setup, and generate a diagram of steps in the workflow.
 This should write a PDF file to the results subdirectory.

 ```
     make dry_run